 How Do You Cook Leeks?

+There are lots of ways to use leeks, in the same way there are lots of ways to use onions.
 Leeks can be eaten raw, though this is a more unusual presentation.
 They are best very thinly sliced when uncooked.
-They are definitely more intense when uncooked, as are all members of the Allium (onion) family.
+Leeks are definitely more intense when uncooked, as are all members of the onion family.

 When Are Leeks in Season?